 Cocky’s Reading Express™ is a collaboration of the University of South Carolina Student Government and the University’s School of Library and Information Science.
 USC students travel the state with their friend, Cocky, visiting elementary schools across South Carolina.
 The students read to the children, and Cocky helps the children understand the importance of life-long reading.

-Cocky’s Reading Express will be travelling to Calhoun County this Friday, February 20.
+Cocky’s Reading Express will be travelling to Richland County next Thursday, April 10.
 To view the schedule and join Cocky’s Reading Express, please visit the CRE website.